Damn Small Linux: Release timeline

-One can also boot DSL using a boot-floppy created from one of the available floppy images ('bootfloppy.img'; 'bootfloppy-grub.img'; 'bootfloppy-usb.img'; or 'pcmciabootfloppy.img') on very old computers, where the BIOS does not support the El Torito Bootable CD Specification.
-The DSL kernel is loaded from the floppy disk into RAM, after which the kernel runs DSL from the CD or USB drive.

 Ports and derivatives

 DSL was ported to the Xbox video game console as X-DSL.
 X-DSL requires a modified Xbox.
 It can run as a Live CD or be installed to the Xbox hard drive.
 Users have also run X-DSL from a USB flash drive, using the USB adaptor included with Phantasy Star Online, which plugs into the memory card slot and includes one USB 1.1 port.
 X-DSL boots into a X11-based GUI; the Xbox controller can be used to control the mouse pointer and enter text using a virtual keyboard.
 X-DSL has a Fluxbox desktop, with programs for E-mail, web browsing, word processing and playing music.
 X-DSL can be customized by downloading extensions from the same MyDSL servers as DSL.